-Except in cases of financial emergency, the termination of a tenured appointment or the dismissal of a person prior to the expiration of a non-tenured appointment shall be, in accordance with KRS 164.230, only for reasons of incompetence, neglect of or refusal to perform duties, or for immoral conduct.
+Except in cases of financial emergency, the termination of a tenured appointment or the dismissal of a person prior to the expiration of a non-tenured appointment shall be, only for reasons of incompetence, neglect of or refusal to perform duties, or for immoral conduct.

-In a case of termination because of a financial emergency, the faculty member may have the issues reviewed by the University Senate Advisory Committee on Privilege and Tenure with the right of appeal to the President and the Board of Trustees for the University faculty member.
-The faculty member shall be given notice as soon as possible and never less than twelve (12) months notice.
+In a case of termination because of a financial emergency, the faculty member may have the issues reviewed by the Faculty Senate Advisory Committee on Privilege and Tenure with the right of appeal to the President and the Board of Trustees for the University faculty member.
+The faculty member shall be given notice as soon as possible and never less than 12 months' notice.
 The released faculty member's position shall not be filled by a replacement within a period of two (2) years unless the released faculty member has been offered reappointment and given a reasonable time within which to accept or decline it.